Achelous: Possible origins

-The Achelous River
+Achelous River

 The Achelous River rises in the Pindus mountains, flows into the Ionian Sea near the Echinades Islands in western Greece, and divided ancient Acarnania and Aetolia.
 Servius gives a story of the origin of the river.
 He says that one day Achelous, who was said to be the son of Earth, lost his daughters the Sirens, and in his grief he called upon his mother, who received him into her bosom, and on that spot, Earth caused a river, bearing his name, to gush forth.

 Pseudo-Plutarch gives a different story for how the river acquired its name.
 He says it was formerly called Thestius, after a son of Mars and Pisidice, who jumped into the river after discovering he had killed his son Calydon by mistake.
 In a similar fashion the river acquired the name Achelous, after a son of Oceanus and the nymph Naïs, who jumped into the river after he discovered he had slept with his daughter Cletoria by mistake.

 Strabo reports that in "earlier times" the river was called the Thoas.
 According to Strabo, some writers "conjecturing the truth from the myths" attributed various legends concerning the river-god, to features of the Achelous River itself.
 These writers said that, like other rivers, the Achelous was called "like a bull", because of the river's roaring waters and its meanders (which he says were called horns).
 Likewise the Achelous was called "like a serpent" because of the river's great length and many serpentine turnings.

-Homer locates another Achelous river in Lydia, near Mount Sipylos, and there were several other rivers with the name Achelous in ancient times.
+Achelous was a common river name.
+There were several other rivers with that name in ancient times.
+In addition to "king Achelous", Homer apparently knew of an Achelous river in Lydia, near Mount Sipylos:

+Strabo mentions two other rivers named Achelous, one in Achaea near Dyme, also called the Peiros, the other in Thessaly near Lamia.
+Pausanias mentions one more, a tributary of the Alpheius in the Peloponnese, near Mount Lycaeus in Arcadia.
 The multiplicity of rivers with the same name, perhaps due to the river-god's equation with water, has also been seen as suggesting the possibility that Achelous was originally "the primal source of all water".

-In the Metamorphoses
+Metamorphoses

 Ovid, in his Metamorphoses, provided a descriptive interlude when Theseus is the guest of Achelous, waiting for the river's raging flood to subside: "He entered the dark building, made of spongy pumice, and rough tuff.
 The floor was moist with soft moss, and the ceiling banded with freshwater mussel and oyster shells."